Choose a Curtain Up! show

-If you’ve never been to Curtain Up!
-(Sept.
-15), you’re missing out on a celebration that is unique to Buffalo.
-Each year, the Theater Alliance of Buffalo invites patrons to see a show, then celebrate the start of the season with a massive street party on a blocked-off Main Street.
-If you choose, you can start your evening with a gala dinner, which this year returns to Fountain Plaza (the Shea’s stage is not available this year).
-Also new this year is a Greenroom Gala at the Expo Market, which offers a more casual cocktail party ambiance.
-(Visit the link above for complete info on the Curtain Up! schedule.)
-No other city in the country does it quite like this, so if you want to partake this year—or if you have before and just need help choosing a preparty show—check out the list of eleven (!) below—which includes three world premieres, then buy your tickets, because for this special night, theaters sell out fast!
+If you’ve never been to Curtain Up!, you’re missing out on a celebration that is unique to Buffalo.
+Each year, the Theatre District Association invites patrons to see a show, then celebrate the start of the season with a massive street party on blocked-off Main Street (if you choose, you can also start your evening with a catered outdoor dinner or at one of many restaurants contributing to the expanded downtown culinary scene—watch for our roundup of theater district restaurants in next month’s theater issue).
+No other city in the country does it quite like this, so if you want to partake this year—or if you have before and just need help choosing a pre-party show—check out the list of twelve available at press time (check tda-wny.com/curtainup/curtain-up-schedule for new additions), then buy your tickets, because for this special night, theaters sell out fast!

 Tickets: alleyway.com, 852-2600

 A musical based on the 1988 cult film, Heathers is the story of Veronica, a teenage outcast who hustles her way into the Westerberg High’s most ruthless clique: the Heathers.
 The show will be cast with teens from West Seneca Youth Theatre.
 Choose if you support youth theater, like teen drama in the vein of Bat Boy and Legally Blonde (both Laurence O’Keefe vehicles), or musicals!